Policies and Procedures

 POLICY

-All teaching faculty (instructors) are required to fulfill the following requirements for the Teachers College of San Joaquin (TCSJ) Faculty Evaluation, including:
+All adjunct teaching faculty must fulfill the following requirements for the Teachers College of San Joaquin (TCSJ) Faculty Evaluation, including:

 Post-Course Requirements:

-1. Each designated instructor team will examine program learning and course learning outcomes, determine needed course adjustments, and identify student work for program review analysis.
-A Course Development Worksheet will be completed as a collaborative effort by the designated team and submitted to the Director of Graduate Studies and Research or Director of IMPACT.
+2. Each designated faculty team will examine program learning and course learning outcomes, determine needed course adjustments, and identify student work for program review analysis.
+A Course Development Worksheet will be completed as a collaborative effort by the designated team and submitted to the Director of Graduate Studies and Research or the Director of IMPACT.

 Biennial Requirement:

-1. Beginning with the initial course assignment and every other year thereafter, each instructor will complete the Instructor Evaluation Process.
+1. Beginning with the initial course assignment and every other year thereafter, each adjunct faculty member will complete the Instructor Evaluation Process.

-If there are unresolved concerns about the instructor’s practice, they will be observed by a program coordinator and/or director during each course offering until concerns are rectified, or it is determined the instructor is not suitable for employment.
+If there are unresolved concerns about the faculty member’s practice, they will be observed by a program coordinator and/or department director during each course assignment until concerns are rectified or it is determined the individual is no longer suitable for employment.

-All components of the instructor evaluation process will inform decisions regarding continued assignment.
+All components of the adjunct faculty evaluation process will inform decisions regarding continued employment/assignment.

 Post Course Requirements: